-Use the red blunt pin and remove the black insert from the base of the jaws for beef and swine EID Tags.
-Use black insert for new, lightweight small ruminant EID tags with vented cap (sheep and meat goat).
+Use the red blunt pin and remove the black insert from the base of the jaws for all EID Tags.

 To load, depress spring 2.
 Slip the male tag clip and insert the female EID tag.
 Ensure that the raised portion of the tag, which encloses the transponder chip, is placed in the open portion of the jaws.